 BDOF (bi-directional optical flow) is a method to improve bi-directional prediction efficiency by using gradient information.
 Current specification of working draft has been designed to perform all operations within 32-bit on CTC.
 In this contribution, a specification corresponding to the bit-depth other than 10-bit on CTC is proposed.
 Since 10-bit profile shall support 8-bit coding, this specification is needed.
 The changes are to replace some fixed shift values to bit-depth variables.
 The operations within 32-bit can be kept.
-As a result of experiments in which the 8-bit sequence was coded with 8 bits, 0.31% gain on average has been improved.
+As a result of experiments in which the 8-bit sequence was coded with 8-bit, 0.32% gain on average has been improved.

 Introduction

 BDOF (bi-directional optical flow) [1] improves bi-directional prediction efficiency by using gradient information.
 In this contribution, a specification of BDOF corresponding to the bit-depth other than 10-bit on CTC [2] is proposed.
-The changes of current working draft [3] have been specified and all operations within 32-bit have been proved.
+The changes from current working draft [3] have been specified and all operations within 32-bit have been proved.
 The experiment of 8-bit coding has been shown to improve coding efficiency by this fix.

 Proposal changes of specification